 Primary school registration map: Find out how many vacancies are left in each school after Phase 1

-SINGAPORE: Nearly a third of Primary 1 places in Singapore schools have been filled under Phase 1 of this year’s registration exercise.
+SINGAPORE: About a third of Primary 1 places in Singapore schools have been filled under Phase 1 of this year’s registration exercise.

 Phase 1 is for those who have an older sibling at the school.
 Children who register under this phase are guaranteed a place at their school of choice.